-All available functions in GPT for Sheets
+All GPT functions in GPT for Sheets

 Prerequisites